Snyk/docs/_docs_reports/03_dependencies.md

 ![Dependencies view.](https://res.cloudinary.com/snyk/image/upload/c_scale,q_auto,w_500/v1519062616/docs/report-deps.png)

-All the reports are available to export as a CSV and data avaiable via APIs.
+All the reports are available to export as a CSV and data available via APIs.
 Documentation about Snyk's APIs are published at https://snyk.docs.apiary.io/